 Many negative reviews of Fiverr claim that it is filled with useless gigs.
-You might be wondering, "Is Fiverr legit? " after reading these reviews.
+You might be wondering, "Is Fiverr legit?" after reading these reviews or hearing about Fiverr scams.

-We can't deny that Fiverr has some absurd gigs, but that's only because of customers who have a $5 mindset, so you can check out some Fiverr alternatives here.
+We can't deny that Fiverr has some absurd gigs, but that's only because of customers who have a $5 mindset.
+You might want to check out some Fiverr alternatives here if you're ready to pay a bit more.

-We can assure you that Fiverr is a fantastic place to complete projects if you're interested in using it as a buyer or seller (we also love Upwork and Flexjobs and all three are worth a try).
+However, we've worked with Fiverr time and time again and can assure you that it is a fantastic place to complete projects if you're interested in using it as a buyer or seller.

-To safeguard yourself from con artists, you should bear a few things in mind before using Fiverr or any other platform.
+To safeguard yourself from con artists and Fiverr scams, you should bear a few things in mind before using Fiverr or any other platform.

 Is Fiverr Legit?

 So you are wondering after you've seen the cheap prices.
 Is Fiverr legit?
 Yes, Fiverr is a reliable marketplace for buyers and sellers of freelancing services.
-The reason why most prices are so cheap is because these freelancers are from offshore countries, where the dollar amount you are paying has much more value to you.
+The reason why most prices are so cheap is because these freelancers are from offshore countries, where the dollar amount you are paying has much more value.

-Scammers are bound to exist on a platform like this, but you can take precautions to stay away from them.
+Obviously, scams and scammers are bound to exist on a platform like this, but you can take preventive measres to keep away from them.

 Since its debut in 2010, Fiverr has seen a lot of success.

-There are currently 850,000 active sellers and more than 2 million active buyers using it in 160 different nations.
+There are currently hundreds of thousands of active sellers and millions of active buyers using it in 160 different nations.
+We count ourselves amongst the buyers of such services.

 Given these figures, you can be sure that Fiverr is a real company.